 The Building Futures programme is focussed on changing the lives of adults and young people across Buckinghamshire and is part of the Building Better Opportunities programme funded by the Big Lottery Fund and the European Social Fund.

-The programme is currently working with nine partners within Buckinghamshire to support at least 400 people over the next two and a half years to move them closer to learning or work.
+The programme brings together ten partners within Buckinghamshire to support at least 400 people over the next two and a half years to move them closer to learning or work.

 The project has a particular focus on: